hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > Narasimha etc.
 >
 >
-> ​Utterly ignoring facts of birth of rAma and kR^iShNa just to prove your
+> Utterly ignoring facts of birth of rAma and kR^iShNa just to prove your
 > stance correct.

 RV: What is not proven?

-> ​
+>
 > _______________________________________________
 > Archives: http://lists.advaita-vedanta.org/archives/advaita-l/
 > http://blog.gmane.org/gmane.culture.religion.advaita